knpuniversity/behat/knpu/using-mink.md

 ***TIP
-After vocal protests from the dinosaurs, jurassicpark.wikia.com was redesigned! that means its HTML/CSS was updated after we recorded this screencast.
+After vocal protests from the dinosaurs, jurassicpark.wikia.com was redesigned!
+That means its HTML/CSS was updated after we recorded this screencast.
 Don't worry: we've updated the code in the code blocks on this page to work for the new design.
 Use them instead of the CSS selectors used in the video.
 ***